How to get to Vivid Sydney

 TRAVELLING WITH KIDS

-Kids will be captivated by the Vivid Sydney Light Walk’s amazing interactive projections and light art installations.
-To make your visit as enjoyable as possible, we recommend heading out early with the kids before Lights On.
-If possible, visit on a weeknight so there's more room to move around and plan to eat earlier too.
+Kids will be captivated by Vivid Sydney Light Walk’s amazing interactive projections and art installations.
+To make your visit as enjoyable as possible, consider arriving before Lights On and for a more spacious experience, aim to visit on a weeknight.

-Please keep in mind that the event's busiest times are expected to be each Friday, Saturday and Sunday nights.
+Please keep in mind that the event’s busiest times are expected to be each Friday, Saturday, Sunday and Monday 10 June public holiday nights.
 Lights On occurs at 6pm and concludes at 11pm.

 REAL TIME UPDATES

-The real time trip planner at transportnsw.info helps you plan your travel by public transport and on foot using the most up-to-date service information.
+The real time trip planner at transportnsw.info helps you plan your travel by public transport and your path of travel using the most up-to-date service information.

 Download the Opal travel app and other real-time transport apps to help you get around at transportnsw.info/apps.